davidsuh11/pycfd/README.md

 ```
 The shell scripts that run all variations of trials for the paper that I used are also included in the `benchmark/`.

+## Sample Videos
+Sample videos of some simulations are available in the `samples/` directory.
 ## Report
 The Project report is available as the `report.pdf` file.
 The slides used in class are available as `class_slides.pdf`.